 •Demonstrate personal integrity and trustworthiness. •Manage stressful situations and changing priorities effectively. •Anticipate, recognize and resolve problems. •Be responsible and accountable. •Use organizational skills and provide attention to details. •Maintain a positive, optimistic, and success-oriented attitude. •Exercise professionalism, which includes being tactful and courteous. •Exhibit a professional work ethic. •Continuously promote a safe work environment.

 •Completion of a recognized apprenticeship as a plumber/pipefitter/steamfitter,

 OR full journey status as a plumber/pipefitter/steamfitter in a union,

 OR four years' applicable work experience.

-•Possession of a valid motor vehicle operator's license required.
+•Possession of a valid motor vehicle operator's license may be required.

 Additional Requirements include: